ulampinoy/ulampinoy-atbp/videos/corned-beef.md

 layout: "layouts/video.njk"
 title: Corned Beef — Filipino Style
 date: 2019-12-20
-description: We love corned beef, it's the high-end instant ulam de lata!
-With a few ingredients, you can make homemade Pinoy-style corned beef from scratch and possibly even tastier than the ones you buy.
+description: We love corned beef, it's the super savory instant ulam de lata!
+With a few ingredients, you can make homemade corned beef from scratch.
 Surprise yourself and your family!
 coverImage: /static/images/corned-beef-close-up.jpg
+sideNote: Nutmeg or nuez moscada in Spanish, is the key spice that makes the distinct flavor of the corned beef we know and love.
+Without nutmeg will still be tasty pulled beef or carne mechada that you have with tacos but with it you will be proud that you could remake corned beef!
+sideImage: /static/images/nutmeg-shaker.jpg
 youtube: WEYe845yhBU
 tags:
   - video